kean/articles/2021-07-06-open-sourcing-pulse.markdown

 [^1]: I started with the SwiftUI-only approach, but eventually ended up using quite a lot of AppKit too: sometimes for performance reasons ([table view](https://kean.blog/post/not-list)), sometimes for features (e.g. rich text display).

 I initially started with a closed-source approach thinking about making it a commercial tool.
-But ultimately, I decided to go with open-source and sponsorships.
-If you are using this tool, I encourage you to [sponsor it](https://github.com/sponsors/kean) (you can think of it as "pay as much as you want") to help me maintain it and make it better in the future.
+But ultimately, I decided to go with open-source.

 It was surprisingly liberating to work as a one-person team in a closed-source codebase.
 I didn't have to worry about how the code looks at all, only about delivering features quickly.
 But open-sourcing is a crucial step to allow the tool to reach its potential.